MaryaneGradito/fish_parasite/README.md

 a) **fish_parasite**, which is the R project
 b) **fish_parasite**, which is the script used in the project

+### Statistical hypotheses

+**Exploration**
+H0: experimental infection has no effect on individuals' exploration.
+H1: experimental infection increases exploration (parasitic manipulation, more risk of predation)
+H2: experimental infection decreases exploration (pathological response, amorphous)

+**Boldness**
+H0: experimental infection has no effect on boldness
+H1: experimental infection increases fish boldness (parasitic manipulation to transmit the parasite, thus more risk of predation by increasing boldness)
+H2: experimental infection decreases fish boldness (disease behaviour that makes the fish more cautious for survival)

+**Activity**
+H0: experimental infection has no effect on fish activity
+H1: experimental infection increases activity (to counteract weakening by infection and seek more resources)
+H2: experimental infection decreases activity (since fish are weakened by parasites)

+**Behavioural syndrome**
+H0: the three traits are not correlated
+H1: the three traits are positively correlated (which is often seen with these three traits)

+**Repeatability**
+H0: traits remain constant before and after infection (facilitates predictability of behaviors for future infection)
+H1: traits do not remain constant before and after infection (infection changes trait constancy, making fish more vulnerable)

 <!-- GETTING STARTED -->
 ## Getting Started